trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 ### **Ownership & Switching**
 - Tabs own visuals and controls; switching is visibility‑only (no create/destroy churn).
-- Legacy Group 1/2 rows are retired.
-Each tab standardizes on a 2×16 flat grid of controls.
+- Modern feature-based organization.
+Each feature standardizes on a 2×16 flat grid of controls.

 ### **Per‑Tab Layout**
 - Delay, Reverb, Motion, Band, XY each host their own 2×16 grid (styled empty `KnobCell` for blanks).